• Skip to primary navigation

 • Heat a very large sauté pan over medium high heat for 2 minutes.
 Add the other tablespoon of oil and heat for another minute.
 Add chicken in a single layer into the pan and be sure not to overcrowd.
 Cook for approximately 3 minutes each side until golden brown and crisping up well.
 Remove from the heat with a slotted spoon and set aside.

 • Add onions to the pan with a big pinch of kosher salt and cook over medium-high heat for 2 minutes, stirring occasionally.
-Add bell peppers, broccoli, carrots, and sugar snap peas, and cook for another 5-7 minutes until fork tender.
+Add bell peppers, broccoli, carrots, and sugar snap peas, white parts of the green onions, and cook for another 5-7 minutes until fork tender.
 I like to throw a lid over the top to make everything come together quicker, stirring every so often.
 About halfway through this cooking time, stir in the water chestnuts.

 • Meanwhile, mix together all of the ingredients for the sauce in a small bowl.
 Add to the stir fry and reduce the heat to medium low.
 Cook for 2-3 minutes, stirring often.